application-research/estuary/DEVELOPMENT.md

 ### API

 At this point you may begin adding files to estuary via the API described in the [documentation](https://docs.estuary.tech/api-content-add), or using the golang client [creek](https://github.com/iand/creek).

+## Prometheus opencensus flags

+The following flags can be set to enable the prometheus views
+- `ENABLE_RCMGR_BLOCK_PROTO_PEER_VIEW` enable this only if it's required.
+Setting this to true will enable the `RcmgrBlockProtoPeerView` which can affect the prometheus performance.
+To enable set this to `true`.